spiderkd/AmitPortfolio/src/pages/posts/post-4.md

 comments: "119"
 ---

-# Constructivism: The Power of Design for the Masses

 While **Art Deco** captured the glamour of the 1920s, another movement was taking root in **Russia** with a very different mission. **Constructivism** wasn’t about luxury or ornament—it was about **communication, politics, and the power of design to serve society**.